 Multiplication is the key to seeing a single community development intervention become a sustainable movement.
 Obedience-based learning is an important part of the journey to faith and the multiplication of a movement.
 Grigg says, “Theology, the knowledge of God, flows from obedience” (2009, p.
 29).
 Teaching people to obey the commands of Jesus teaches people to apply what they learn and put it into action.
 This is a practice that should be done in love.
 This includes the command to teach and disciple others.

 When starting a group, the goal from the beginning should be to train group members to start their own groups.
 Community leaders who have recently chosen to follow Christ should be encouraged to lead some of the meetings or even start their own meetings.
 This not only involves leading meetings with simple and reproducible methods, but also teaching group participant how to teach these simple methods to others.
 Having those who have had a worldview change stay in their communities will make it easier for them to reach other community members who have not yet changed.
 It is more successful to start a new group among an unreached population rather than isolating new believers in a way that cuts off their influence to others.
-There should be a system of encouragement and accountability in place to ensure that group participants teach others (Davis, 2012; Patterson & Scoggins, 1993).
+There should be a system of encouragement and accountability in place to ensure that group participants teach others (Davis, 2012, pp. 18-20; Patterson & Scoggins, 1993, pp. 49-53).

 Methods of sharing teachings with others should be simple in order to make them as easy to reproduce as possible.
 Oral storytelling is an effective and reproducible communication strategy through which group members can teach others in their slum communities.
 These can easily be worked into everyday conversations.
 Using basic biblical stories, especially those about redemption, to teach biblical principles about things in everyday life helps with retention of knowledge and allows this knowledge to be easily passed on to others.
-Stories also help people connect with concepts at the heart level of worldview (Patterson & Scoggins, 1993).
+Stories also help people connect with concepts at the heart level of worldview (Patterson & Scoggins, 1993, pp. 51-53).